crosscompute/crosscompute-docs/docs/automation-framework/README.md

     path: { path to markdown template that defines the header }
   footer:
     path: { path to markdown template that defines the footer }
-  layout: { layout to use by default when rendering this resource,
+  layout: { layout to use by default when rendering this resource }
-            either input or output }
   format: { format to use by default when rendering this resource }
 payment:
   account: { account where the user should send payment when using this